January 30, 2026

 Overview

-Lahontan Gold (TSXV:LG,OTCQB:LGCXF) is focused on advancing its portfolio of high-quality gold and silver projects in Nevada.
-The company’s flagship Santa Fe mine was a past producer that operated from 1988 to 1992, yielding 356,000 ounces of gold and 784,000 ounces of silver.
-Lahontan aims to unlock the mine’s full potential by expanding its resources and pushing forward on permitting.
+Lahontan Gold (TSXV:LG,OTCQB:LGCXF) is focused on advancing its portfolio of gold and silver assets in Nevada.
+Its flagship project, the Santa Fe Mine, operated as an open-pit, heap leach operation between 1988 and 1995, producing approximately 359,000 ounces of gold and 702,000 ounces of silver.

-The company’s strategy to unlock shareholder value is to advance the Santa Fe mine toward production by derisking the project through permitting and feasibility studies, while optimizing heap leach processing for maximum recoveries and economic efficiency.
-Concurrently, it is unlocking value from satellite deposits, including West Santa Fe, which has high-grade oxide potential, and Moho, an early-stage project with promising historic gold and silver intercepts.
+Concurrently, it is unlocking value from satellite deposits, including West Santa Fe, which hosts shallow oxide mineralization with strong resource growth potential, and Moho, an early-stage project with promising historic gold and silver intercepts.

 Company Highlights

-• Flagship Santa Fe Project: 100 percent owned, past-producing open-pit heap leach mine with an updated resource estimate of 1.54 million ounces indicated and 0.41 million ounces inferred pit constrained resource
+• Flagship Santa Fe Project: 100 percent owned, past-producing open-pit heap leach gold and silver mine with a pit-constrained mineral resource of 1.54 million ounces gold equivalent (indicated) and 0.41 million ounces gold equivalent (inferred).

 Key Projects